-Figure 7: Habitat Unit Composition per Reach Compared to Slope
+Figure 7: Habitat Unit Composition per Reach Compared to Slope (2015 and 2017)

 As depicted in Figure 7, Ebright Creek habitat units are dominated by riffle habitat.
 The steeper reaches (Reaches 0, 3, and 5) contained less riffle habitat than the stream reaches that exhibit shallower stream channel slopes (Figures 6 and 7).
-The steeper reaches also have many stretches of cascade-pool sections and that are depicted as "other" stream habitat.
-These steeper reaches also contain proportionally more pools than the less steep, riffle dominated reaches.
+The steeper reaches also had many stretches of cascade-pool sections that are depicted as "other" stream habitat.
+These steeper reaches contained proportionally more pools than the less steep, riffle dominated reaches.
+From 2015 to 2017, the upper reaches (Reaches 6 to 8) in the landslide prone area saw an increase in length of pool habitat.
+The greater length of pool habitat may be an artifact of channel migration in the floodplain due to slide events or increased pool formation due to augmented amounts of LWD in the stream channel due trees falling into the stream channel.